cth2015/cth-documentation-middleman/source/content/projects/from-objects-to-data-i.html.md

 - title: Research tool to compare the representation of topics in newspaper photos
   url: http://objectifieddata.codingthehumanities.com/
 ---
-FOtDI showed that students can learn to be more self-sufficient in finding online materials that help them progress.
+From Objects to Data I showed that students can learn to be more self-sufficient in finding online materials that help them progress.
 Focus on searching as a skill, rather than on transmitting knowledge.